 - UniCare State Plan Basic, PLUS, Community Choice and Medicare Extension (OME)

 Plan design changes for these plans include implementation of some state and federal mandates, tobacco/smoking cessation counseling, gym membership coverage of $100 per family, and portable oxygen concentrator coverage.
 PCPs will no longer be tiered in the UniCare plans and there will be some changes to UniCare specialist copays.
 Fallon Select will begin tiering hospitals.
 Details of these changes will be spelled out in the Benefit Decision Guides.
-Rates will be voted at the March 6 Commission meeting.
+Rates were voted at the March 6 Commission meeting.

-Today the Commission also voted to award a new contract to Beacon Health Strategies as the mental health carrier for the UniCare State Plans, Tufts Navigator and Spirit.
+On February 15, the Commission also voted to award a new contract to Beacon Health Strategies as the mental health carrier for the UniCare State Plans, Tufts Navigator and Spirit.
 Beacon Health Strategies is a Boston-based behavioral health company that was founded in 1996 and that covers 8.2 million members.
 Their model includes co-location with the health plans, which will lead to more coordinated and integrated care for our members.
 Employees with Fallon or Neighborhood already have their mental health benefits through Beacon.
 We are meeting with them on Tuesday to begin the process of ensuring a smooth transition.

 For State Employees Only